IvanBayan/telegram-bot-template/README.md

 SQLAlchemy supports PostgreSQL, MySQL, SQLite, Oracle, etc..
-You can read [here](https://docs.sqlalchemy.org/en/13/core/engines.html) about supported db drivers
+You can read [here](https://docs.sqlalchemy.org/en/13/core/engines.html) about supported database drivers

 Then, you need to set `TOKEN`:
 `export TOKEN=123456:AAaaaaaaaaaaaaaaaaaaaaaaaaaa`

-You can get your bot token [here](https://t.me/BotFather).
+You can get your bot token from [@BotFather](https://t.me/BotFather).

 ##### Database setup:
 `python -m bot setup-database`